 Coordinating event and project logistics

 A seasoned volunteer (or a very responsible one) can help you to take the load of program coordination off your shoulders.
-Beyond managing volunteers, this person focuses on the logistics of the program itself including deliveries, construction, and transportation.
+Beyond managing event volunteers, this person focuses on the logistics of the program itself including deliveries, construction, and transportation.

 Archiving documents correctly